FulongLi/fulongli.github.io/_pages/about.md

 ## About Me

-I’m **Dr. Fulong Li**, a Power Electronics Engineer and Researcher currently working in the UK.
+I’m **Fulong**, a Power Electronics Engineer and Researcher based in the UK.
-I hold a Ph.D. in Electrical Engineering from Aston University, and I’m an IEEE Member with deep expertise in advanced converter design, control strategies, and energy systems integration.
+I’m an with deep expertise in converter design, control strategies, and energy systems integration.
+Through Spirit Connect, I hope to build an open community where engineers and enthusiasts can collaborate, share ideas, and make power electronics more accessible to everyone.
 ---

-## Professional Focus
+## Research Focus

 My work spans across:
 - AI-assisted optimal design of power electronic converters (DAB, Buck/Boost)